Accessibility statement for the NHS Weight Loss Plan

 Non-compliance with the accessibility regulations

-Screens with a large amount of text content on, such as ‘Terms & Conditions’ and ‘Accessibility Statement’, do not contain a “Return to top” or similar function.
+Screens with a large amount of text content on, such as ‘Terms & Conditions’ and ‘Accessibility Statement’, do not contain a “Return to top” or similar functionality.
 Screen reader and keyboard users may have trouble quickly and easily navigating back to the top of these screens.
 This fails WCAG 2.2 success criterion 2.4.1 (bypass blocks).

 When navigating the 'Intro' screens on Android with an external keyboard (both with and without TalkBack enabled), the user is focused to the heading and then the paragraph below, then the heading and the paragraph below again, before reaching the ‘Continue’ buttons.
 This results in content being announced twice and unnecessary keyboard navigation.
 This fails WCAG 2.2 success criterion 2.4.3 (focus order).